-Note: Equivalencies are approximate and are adapted from: http://www.epa.gov/cleanenergy/energy-resources/calculator.html all GHGs into a single unit.
-Each GHG differs in its ability to absorb heat in the atmosphere based on the lifetime, or persistence, of the gas molecule in the atmosphere.
+The unit of measure used in the GHG inventory is the metric ton of CO2 equivalent (MTCO2e), which combines the differing impacts of all GHGs into a single unit.3 Each GHG differs in its ability to absorb heat in the atmosphere based on the lifetime, or persistence, of the gas molecule in the atmosphere.
 Methane traps over 21 times more heat per molecule than CO2, and N2O absorbs 310 times more heat per molecule than CO2.

-&lt;sup>1 The San Bernardino Council of Governments, formerly SANBAG, was established to improve regional coordination in planning for issues of mutual interest to the jurisdictions of San Bernardino County.
+1 The San Bernardino Council of Governments, formerly SANBAG, was established to improve regional coordination in planning for issues of mutual interest to the jurisdictions of San Bernardino County.

-&lt;sup>2 The guidelines used to account for all significant contributing sectors to GHG emissions were based on two documents: the U.S. Community Protocol for Accounting and Reporting of Greenhouse Gas Emissions (ICLEI 2012) and the California Air Resources Board Local Governments Operations Protocol (LGOP 2010).
+2 The guidelines used to account for all significant contributing sectors to GHG emissions were based on two documents: the U.S. Community Protocol for Accounting and Reporting of Greenhouse Gas Emissions (ICLEI 2012) and the California Air Resources Board Local Governments Operations Protocol (LGOP 2010).